Alan-Miller/iOSMessages/README.md

     ```

+### Result
-> After finishing these steps, an `_export` folder with all your files will be created in the iOSBackup folder.
+After finishing these steps, an `_export` folder with all your files will be created in the iOSBackup folder.

-> My thanks to [Chelsey Baker](https://github.com/chelseybaker) for [her original repo](https://github.com/chelseybaker/iOSMessageExport).
+### Other notes

+* Files are overwritten without checking to see if one already exists.
+* If you get an error about the DateTime module, see this CPAN article on installing modules: http://www.cpan.org/modules/INSTALL.html
+* If you're getting a `file is encrypted or is not a database` error, make sure you have disabled the "Encrypt iPhone backup" checkbox under the "Backup" settings panel in iTunes.